kellyirc/kurea/README.md

 Contributing
 ============

 If you add a new module, bump the module count in the version.
 Thanks!
+Or maybe you could contribute by making a grunt task that does this!